Undershirt Buying Guide: How to Choose the Right Undershirt

 Find the Right Fit

-After you test the quality of an undershirt, you need to identify the proper fit.
-Traditional undershirts should be close-fitting to the body, with smaller armholes so they comfortably fit under clothes.
+After you determine your size, you need to identify the proper fit.
+Traditional undershirts are close-fitting to the body, with smaller armholes so they invisibly (and comfortably) fit under clothes.
 A slim-fit undershirt is a good alternative if you wear more form-fitting clothes.

-If you find yourself sticking to outer shirts with high necklines in fear of your undershirt peeking out, we recommend trying a V-neck or even deep V neckline.
+If you stick to outer shirts with high necklines in fear of your undershirt peeking out, we recommend trying a v-neck or deep v-neckline.
 With these styles, no shirt is off-limits.
-Go ahead Rico Suave, unbutton your shirts one, two, three or more buttons!

-Don’t wear a white undershirt underneath a white dress shirt.
-Because dress shirts are sheerer than t-shirts, white under garments show through.
-Instead of wearing a stark white undershirt underneath, try a neutral or off-white color.
+In a word, yes.
+Don’t wear a white undershirt beneath a white dress shirt.
+Because dress shirts are sheerer than t-shirts, white undergarments show through.

-A good rule of thumb is to wear a black undershirt if your outer garment is a dark color like black, navy blue, maroon, army green or charcoal grey, don a black undershirt.
-If you’re wearing a lighter pastel color, stick with a white or grey one.
+A good rule of thumb is to wear a black undershirt if your outer layer is a dark color (like black, navy blue, maroon, army green or charcoal gray).
+Try a beige or neutral undershirt if you’re wearing white or a lighter pastel color.

 Thompson Tee’s sweat proof undershirts are made from 100% premium combed cotton and rayon from bamboo, so they're breathable, comfortable and durable enough to last a year with heavy use.
-Armed with patented underarm sweat shields, the shirt completely blocks moisture from seeping through your clothes and ruining expensive dress shirts.
+Armed with Hydroshield®, our patented underarm sweat shields, Thompson Tees completely block moisture from seeping through your clothes and ruining expensive dress shirts.

-With more than 45,000 ecstatic customers worldwide, Thompson Tees truly are the best men's undershirt — whether you sweat heavily or not.
-Try one risk-free today and take 20% off with code TEES20.
+With more than one million shirts sold worldwide, Thompson Tees truly are the best men's undershirt — whether you sweat heavily or not.
+Try one risk-free today!